electricimp/AES/README.md

 ### constructor(*key*)

-The constructor creates an instance of the *EAS* class initialized with a key.
+The constructor creates an instance of the *AES* class initialized with a key.

 The parameter *key* must be 128 bits (16 bytes), 192 bits (24 bytes) or 256 bits (32 bytes) long.